 School of Computer Science in 2011, and habilitated at the University of Szeged in 2017.

-His research interests include the federative management of IoT, Fog and Cloud systems, and interoperability
+His research interests include the federative management of Blockchain, IoT, Fog and Cloud systems, and interoperability

 issues of distributed systems in general.

-He is a Management Committee member of the INDAIRPOLLNET Cost Action, and was an MC memeber of the
+He is also a Management Committee member of the CERCIRAS and INDAIRPOLLNET Cost Actions.

 He has more than 100 publications with more than 1000 citations.

-2019-2020: Introduction to Cloud and IoT systems, Parallel programming, System Development I. (CooSpace, NEPTUN)
+2019-2021: Introduction to Cloud and IoT systems, Parallel programming, Programming languages, System Development I. (CooSpace, NEPTUN)

 2015-2019: Parallel programming and Programming languages, Infrastructure and data services in Cloud